 - Right to information

-- (a) any claim of confidentiality or privilege, other than a claim based on solicitor-client privilege; and
+- (a) a claim of confidentiality or privilege, except solicitor-client privilege; and

-- (b) any restriction in an enactment or the common law about the disclosure or confidentiality of information.
+- (b) a restriction in an enactment or the common law about the disclosure or confidentiality of information.

 Exceptions under privacy law

-In Yukon, there are two pieces of legislation that outline privacy rights:
+In PEI, there are two pieces of legislation that outline privacy rights:

-- Access to Information and Protection of Privacy Act—applies to public bodies, such as government departments and agencies.
+- Freedom of Information and Protection of Privacy Act and Health Information Act — applies to public bodies, such as government departments and agencies.

-The federal Information Protection and Electronic Documents Act also applies in Yukon.
+The federal Personal Information Protection and Electronic Documents Act also applies in PEI.
 See the federal laws section for confidentiality exceptions under this Act, which applies to private organizations conducting commercial activities and to federally regulated organizations, such as banks.

-The two acts govern the manner in which personal information may be collected, used, and disclosed.
-Under the acts, personal information must be kept confidential, and generally, disclosure is permitted only if it is for the purpose for which the personal information was collected, or a person consents to the disclosure.
+These laws govern the manner in which personal information may be collected, used, and disclosed.
+Under these laws, personal information must be kept confidential, and generally disclosure is permitted only if a person consents to the disclosure or if the disclosure is for the purpose for which the information was collected.
 Only in prescribed circumstances can information be disclosed without consent.

-Under the Access to Information and Protection of Privacy Act, the circumstances under which personal information can be disclosed without consent include:
+Under the Freedom of Information and Protection of Privacy Act, public bodies can disclose personal information without consent for prescribed reasons, including:

 - To assist with a police investigation;

-Under the Health Information Privacy and Management Act, the circumstances under which personal information can be disclosed without consent include:
+Under the Health Information Act, personal health information can be disclosed without consent for prescribed reasons, including:

-- If the disclosure will prevent or reduce a risk of serious harm to the health or safety of any other individual, or will enable the assessment of whether such a risk exists;
+- To prevent or reduce a risk of serious harm to the health or safety of the individual to whom it relates or another individual;

 - As required by another law.

 Confidentiality and legal privilege are two similar, but legally distinct concepts.
 Both are based on the principle that a lawyer owes a duty of loyalty to the client.